-All 2014 Touaregs feature VW’s 4Motion AWD system with its adaptive front/rear torque distribution providing great stability and enhanced handling.
-Dual-zone automatic climate control, 8-way-power and heated front seats, leather-wrapped steering wheel and shifter, Bluetooth with audio streaming, SiriusXM satellite radio and power outlets (one 115-volt and four 12-volt) are standard across the board.
+Every 2015 Touareg comes standard with VW's 4Motion AWD system with its adaptive front/rear torque distribution.
+Base models also come standard with features like dual-zone automatic climate control, 8-way-power and heated front seats, leather-wrapped steering wheel and shifter, Bluetooth with audio streaming, SiriusXM satellite radio and power outlets, including the same kind of 115-volt outlet you have in your house.
 So are six airbags, traction control, stability control, hill-descent assist and a 10-year/100,000-mile powertrain warranty.

 AREA VIEW MONITOR

 It seems to us that all large SUVs like the VW Touareg should have this kind of camera system.
 By using a camera in front, back and one under each side mirror, the Touareg projects a 360-degree image onto the screen to make parking a snap.